gpillon/k4all/README.md

 ## Further Information

-**Multi-Node Cluster:** ATM, the installtion is only for a single node cluster. _Feel free to contribute!_
+**Multi-Node Cluster:** ATM, the installtion is tested for a single node cluster. _Feel free to contribute!_
+I added the script to add more nodes, (on the boostrap node you can run `generate_join.sh` script, to get a base64 code, to use in combination with `join_cluster.sh` script.
+It was not heavily tested, but ATM it looks working...

 ## Looking for an enterprise solution?
 Let's take a look to [Openshift Single Node](https://docs.openshift.com/container-platform/latest/installing/installing_sno/install-sno-installing-sno.html)